abhinavgupta21/go-ci-cd-project/README.md

 - Create, Read, Update, and Delete (CRUD) operations for books
 - Validation for required fields (\`Title\` and \`Price\`)
 - Database schema migrations and updates with GORM
 - Graceful shutdown with proper closing of database connections
-- Environment-based configuration

 ---